-Question Response Do we need to inform parents of a confirmed case in an EYS?
-If a case is confirmed in an EYS, and has attended the setting during the infectious period, the health protection team will provide you with letters to send to all parents to inform them.
-It is important to keep the specific details of the case confidential so no further details about the person should be provided.
+Do we need to inform parents of a confirmed case in an EYS?
+When a case has been confirmed in an EYS, the DfE Helpline (or health protection team if the situation has been escalated or in an outbreak situation) will provide you with letters to send to all parents to inform them.
+It is important to keep the specific details of the case/cases confidential so no further details about the person/s should be provided.
 We will also provide specific letters for children and staff who have been identified as being a contact of the case, providing further details on isolation requirements.
 If there have been several cases over a shorter period, we may provide you with further correspondence for parents.
-If you have any concerns around communication or receive any press enquiries, contact your local health protection team and your local educational team who will be able to support you.
-Do we need to inform parents of suspected case in an EYS?
-We do not routinely advise that settings inform parents of a suspected case.
+If you have any concerns around communication or receive any press enquiries, contact your local educational team who will be able to support you.
+Do we need to inform parents of possible case/s in an EYS?
+We do not routinely advise that settings inform parents of a possible case.
 However, you may still choose to do so based on your local knowledge of your parent body.
-Situations when you may decide it is helpful to inform parents of a suspected case may include when there are high levels of concern or discussion amongst the parent body, if there is media interest or if there are any other complicated factors at play.
-The health protection team and local education team are happy to advise you in this situation and can provide communications support.
-You should take care not to reveal personal details of the suspected case to other parents.
+Situations when you may decide it is helpful to inform parents of a possible case may include when there are high levels of concern or discussion amongst the parent body, if there is media interest or if there are any other complicated factors at play.
+The local authority education team are happy to advise you in this situation and can provide communications support.
+You should take care not to reveal personal details of the possible case to other parents.
 It is not necessary for any contacts of the suspected case to isolate.
-Only the suspected case's household contacts should isolate until a test result is available.
-If contact with parents is deemed necessary, you may wish to use the template letter in Appendix B of this pack.
+Only the possible case's household contacts should isolate until a test result is available.
+If contact with parents is deemed necessary, you may wish to use the template letter in Appendix C of this pack.
 This should be sent from the setting management (not from PHE).
 Do I need to tell parents if I am informed that a child or staff member has been identified as a contact of someone with confirmed case of is COVID-19?
-If a child or staff member who attends your setting has been in contact with a confirmed case of COVID-19, they should not attend until they have completed a 14 day isolation period, as recommended in Stay at Home guidance .
+If a child or staff member who attends your setting has been in contact with a confirmed case of COVID-19, they should not attend until they have completed a 10 day isolation period, as recommended in Stay at Home guidance .
 You do not have to inform other parents at this stage.
 However, if you choose to do so, should take care not to reveal personal details of the child.
 Do we need to tell OFSTED if one of the children we look after is a confirmed/suspected case?
 Any confirmed cases of coronavirus (Covid-19) in the setting (either child or staff member), and/or if the setting is advised to close as a result, should be swiftly reported to Ofsted through the usual notification channels.